exoplatform/exo-documentation/docs/Administration.rst

 Add binding process
 ----------------------

-After having made the steps described in :ref:`Space binding section<SpaceBindingIcon>` and having ckicked on ``Yes I am sure`` button of the :ref:`confirmation message <AddConfirmationMessage>`, you will be redirected to :ref:`Binding reports <Binding_reports>` tab with new entries of the groups binding (each space/group/Add binding has an entry).
+After having made the steps described in :ref:`Space binding section<SpaceBindingIcon>` and having clicked on ``Yes I am sure`` button of the :ref:`confirmation message <AddConfirmationMessage>`, you will be redirected to :ref:`Binding reports <Binding_reports>` tab with new entries of the groups binding (each space/group/Add binding has an entry).